-The Charity operates a capitalisation policy of including in fixed asset additions only items of expenditure over \pounds 5,000.
+The Charity operates a capitalisation policy of including in fixed asset additions only items of expenditure over $\pounds$ 5,000.
 Items under this amount are written off directly through the Statement of Financial Activities.

-Impairment reviews are carried out annually or where there is evidence of impairment.
+Impairment reviews are carried out there are indicators of impairment.